isomerpages/imda-tradetrust/_about-tradetrust/Why adopt TradeTrust.md

 <h4>Secure &amp; Confidential</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>Ensure electronic documents are cryptographically trustworthy and compliant
+<p>Ensure electronic documents are cryptographically trustworthy</p>
-to global standards and statutory law.</p>
 </li>
 <li>
 <p>Data confidentiality is ensured as the blockchain does not store any business